abeaderstadt/ml_classification_beaderstadt/README.md

 ---

 ## 3. Feature Selection and Target Definition

+### 3.1 Choose features and target
 - Input features explored for modeling:
   - Key categorical features: `odor`, `gill-color`, `cap-shape`, `bruises`, `spore-print-color`, and the new feature `cap-color-group`

 - Target variable: `class` (edible vs. poisonous).

 **Reasoning:**
-- Using different feature combinations lets us compare performance and see which factors are most predictive.
+- These features were selected because the countplots suggest they separate edible and poisonous mushrooms effectively.

+### 3.2 Define X and y
+- Assign input features to X
+- Assign target variable to y
 ---

-## 4. Data Splitting and Stratification
+## 4. Train a Model (Decision Tree)

+### 4.1 Train and Split the data
 - Split the data into training and test sets using train_test_split.
 - Preserved the class balance for reliable evaluation.

+### 4.3 Evalulate performance
+- Key metrics: Accuracy, Precision, Recall, F1-score, and the Confusion Matrix.

 ---

-## 5. Model Training and Evaluation
+## Section 5.
+Improve the Model or Try Alternates

-### 5.1 Decision Tree Classifier
-- Trained on full feature set.
-- Evaluated using classification reports and confusion matrices.
-- Visualized decision tree to interpret feature importance.

-### 5.2 Random Forest Classifier
+### 5.1 Train Random Forest
 - Trained with multiple trees to reduce overfitting.
 - Evaluated performance on test data.
-- Analyzed feature importance across all trees.
+- Visualized confusion matrix to determine model performance.

 **Reflection:**
 - Both the Decision Tree and Random Forest performed nearly perfectly, with almost identical accuracy, precision, recall, and F1-scores.